Germany: CDU chief backtracks on far-right local cooperation – DW – 07/24/2023

 If an AfD mayor is elected in a town or municipality, then "it's natural that we have to look for ways to ensure that we can continue to work together in the city," Friedrich Merz told the public-service ZDF television channel.

-At a meeting last week with the CDU's sister party, the Bavarian Christian Socialist Union (CSU), Merz already raised some eyebrows by describing the CDU/CSU conservative bloc as the "Alternative for Germany — with substance."
+At a meeting last week with the CSU, Merz already raised some eyebrows by describing the CDU/CSU conservative bloc as the "Alternative for Germany — with substance."

 His comments come as the anti-immigration AfD continues to make gains in voter surveys, with a recent poll showing it had 22% support, just behind Merz's conservatives and ahead of Chancellor Olaf Scholz's Social Democrats (SPD).